msakarvadia/robot_math_equation_solver/README.md

 ### Execution

 - Preprocessing data+training CNN: `python preprocess_data.py`, `python train.py`
+#TODO
-- TODO: how to execute the rest of the live inference/IK
+how to execute the rest of the live inference/IK

 ### Challenges